Restaurant activists urge Congress to pass blanket paid sick-leave packages

 Organized labor groups stepped up their criticism Friday of large restaurant chains, accusing them of lobbying against federal relief packages and demanding extensions to the government’s safety net during the coronavirus crisis.

-In a conference call set up by Restaurant Opportunities Centers United, a labor activist group based in New York City, union organizers and out-of-work employees described an increasingly dire situation being faced by low-wage restaurant workers who have lost jobs or had their hours sharply reduced by closings in the health emergency.
+In a conference call set up by Restaurant Opportunities Centers United, a labor activist group based in New York City, union organizers and out-of-work employees described an increasingly dire situation being faced by low-wage restaurant workers who have lost their jobs or had their hours slashed by closings in the health emergency.

 “I’ve been a restaurant worker all my life and there’s really no other restaurant jobs out there to get,” said James Conway, a 63-year-old server who has worked the past 16 years at an Olive Garden near Pittsburgh.
 “I’m just hoping that the unemployment insurance comes through quickly.”

-Support like unemployment insurance is available, although the network is too scant and too complicated, activists insisted.
-They also excoriated some of the top restaurant chains in America, such as Applebee’s, IHOP and Denny’s for what they claim has been an insensitive and profit-driven response to the crisis.
+Support such as unemployment insurance is available, although the network is too scant and too complicated, activists said.
+They also excoriated some of the top restaurant chains in America, such as Applebee’s, IHOP and Denny’s for what they say has been an insensitive and profit-driven response to the crisis.

 Specifically, Congress must pass unrestricted versions of family sick leave and paid sick leave packages that would be available to all workers, the activists said.